-Free choice may be made from any of the subjects, although you will be guided carefully to make sure you have a broad balance.
+Free choice may be made from any of the subjects listed within section B of the booklet, although you will be guided carefully to make sure you have a broad balance.
+Subjects listed within section C can be selected by recommendation only (if this applies to your child you will be contacted directly).

 You cannot choose a subject twice.
-You cannot choose Art and Art Textiles.
-You can only select one Technology subject.
+You cannot choose Art and Art Textiles together.
+You cannot choose DT Electronics and DT Graphics together.

 GCSE Computer Science will only be available for those pupils demonstrating the required ability in Maths.
 The most recent assessment score and Attitude to Learning will be used to assess this.
+If in doubt, please encourage your son or daughter to discuss this with their Computer Science teacher.
 Pupils not meeting the criteria may only take the course at the discretion of the Subject Leader, in consultation with the Senior Progress Leader.

 Pupils can select a subject in option 1 and one of the other subjects also listed in option 2 and/or 3.
 It is possible for a pupil to study any combination of History, Geography and a Language if they wish to; they are not limited to selecting one of these subjects.

-Monitoring Pupils' Progress
+Monitoring Pupil Progress

-Tutors and subject teachers will be keeping a careful track of pupils' progress throughout Key Stage 4.
+Tutors and subject teachers will be keeping a careful track of pupil progress throughout Key Stage 4.
 However, it is essential that pupils monitor their own progress and have their own goals.

-You will receive regular information regarding progress and Attitude to Learning throughout the course.
+You will receive regular information regarding progress and 'Attitude to Learning' throughout the course.
+Parental engagement with Information Evenings and Parents' Evening is vital.